General

 History

-The club was founded in 1975 by a group led by Jerry Wickham and later reorganized by Bob Garrett.
-The original home bar was the Red Bull in East St. Louis, Illinois.
-In 1978 the home bar was the Mine Shaft (downstairs at Faces in East St. Louis) followed by Clementines in St. Louis in 1980 and the Outpost, in St. Louis (later the upstairs bar was called the St. Louis Eagle) in 1993 (The Outpost/Eagle closed in December 1999 but reopened six months later under new management as the Eagle in Exile.)
-JJ’s Clubhouse, located in the Grove Neighborhood of Saint Louis, was Blue Max’s home bar until the bar closed in 2021.
-Now Blue Max patronizes several GLBTQ+ bars within the St. Louis Area.
+Blue Max Cycle Club was founded in 1975 by a group led by Jerry Wickham and later reorganized by Bob Garrett.
+The club’s original home bar was the Red Bull in East St. Louis, Illinois.
+In 1978, Blue Max moved to the Mine Shaft, located downstairs at Faces in East St. Louis, followed by Clementines in St. Louis in 1980.
+In 1993, the club made the Outpost in St. Louis its home bar

-In the early years, Blue Max joined other clubs in holding joint runs.
-Those clubs included Gateway M.C., Spirits of St. Louis, and Bacchus.
-In mid-1982, each club began holding individual runs.
-In 1992, Blue Max became the first St. Louis leather club to admit women.
+In the club’s early years, Blue Max joined other local clubs in holding joint runs, including Gateway M.C., Spirits of St. Louis, and Bacchus.
+By mid-1982, each club began hosting its own individual runs.
+Now, more than five decades later, Blue Max is proud to be the longest surviving leather club in St. Louis.